wiselencave/war3-pfx-boilerplate/README.md

 - **Relocated Library** — `Library/` moved into `Popcorn/Library/` so baked paths match Reforged's expected `Popcorn/Library/PopcornFXCore/...` structure
 - **BC3 textures** — all default `.dds` textures re-compressed to BC3 (DXT5) for Reforged compatibility
 - **Coordinate system** — the project axes coincide with the Warcraft axes (not really, see [Axis convention](#axis-convention))
-- **Baking config** — minimal setup targeting a map folder, ready to use with Quick Bake
+- **Baking config** — minimal setup targeting a map folder, ready to use with Quick Bake or `PopcornAssetBaker` CLI tool
 - **Launch scripts** — `runWarcraft.bat` and `runWorldEditor.bat` for quick testing in game
 - **Attribute templates** — `War3Game` and `War3Weather` public templates with standard runtime attributes